NATIONAL MAD HATTER DAY

 Did you know?
 Lewis Carroll (a pen name for Charles Lutwidge Dodson once answered The Hatter’s riddle.
 In the 1896 edition of Alice’s Adventures in Wonderland Carroll wrote as part of his preface, “Because it can produce a few notes, tho they are very flat; and it is nevar put with the wrong end in front!”

 A group of computer technicians in Boulder, Colorado first celebrated Mad Hatter Day in 1986 as a day of silliness.
-October 6 was chosen due to the label tucked in the Mad Hatter’s hat band that read “In this style 10/6”.
+October 6th matches the label tucked in the Mad Hatter’s hat band that reads “In this style 10/6.”